 Natalie Sappier-Samaqani Cocahq (The Water Spirit) is a Wolastoqiyik Indigenous multidisciplinary artist from Tobique First Nation, New Brunswick.
 She began her art practice as a painter and designer, painting with style of storytelling that is rooted from Wolastoqiyik motifs.
 She is inspired by Wabanaki Lands and teachings, a symbolic movement she calls “dancing the four directions” which represent emotions, dance, spirit and song.

 Painting and storytelling keeps her close to her Indigenous ways of being, keeping her awake and learning.
-She realized early in her painting career that she was not painting just for herself, but for her people – I was painting for her ancestors.
+She realized early in her painting career that she was not painting just for herself, but for her people – she was painting for her ancestors.

 Today as she stands in the Wolastoq waters, she is witnessing our language being lost, our lands in pain, and our water crying.
 She feels that our stories need to be heard louder than a painting can speak.
 She began her path to open her spirit to learn courage to share her songs, and strength within her voice and words to share stories expressed with Indigenous heart for our people to hear and to others to learn – through our voice, through our movement from our spirit.